Free Junk Removal Software,

 Auto Google Reviews

 The moment you mark a junk removal job complete, the customer gets a one-tap review link by text.
-No copy-paste.
-No "I'll do it later."
-Junk removal is one of the fastest trades to climb the local map pack because the work is visually dramatic — a basement that was unwalkable an hour ago is now empty, and the customer wants to tell people about it.
-Most haulers see their Google rating climb half a star in the first 60 days, and the next-job pipeline is mostly Google reviews and word of mouth.
+No copy-paste, no "I'll do it later."
+Junk removal is one of the fastest trades to climb the local Map Pack because the work is visually dramatic — a basement that was unwalkable an hour ago is now empty, and the customer wants to tell people about it.
+Review count and recency are among the strongest local-ranking signals, so automating the ask after every clean job compounds month over month.

 Included free, forever.